haileybella/Stockwell/README.md

 ## Acknowledgements

-This project was completed for the **KWK Machine Learning x Finance Challenge**.
+This project was completed for the **KWK Machine Learning x Goldman Sachs**.
 Special thanks to mentors, instructors, and open-source resources used throughout the process.